 Deanna has worked for Deaf & Hear Alberta for 18 years, starting in reception, then moving into Interpreting Services.
 A Deaf friend suggested that she apply for an available position, was hired and stayed!
 While her children were young, Deanna operated her own Day Home.

 As a child of Deaf parents, Deanna grew up a part of the Deaf community.
 Deanna’s knowledge of American Sign Language is a benefit to clients, her co-workers and the organization as a whole.

-Marcelle Coppillie, Booking Coordinator
+Marcelle Coppillie, Interpreting Services Coordinator

 Angela Flaman, Exclusive Use Interpreter, Calgary

 Angela has been working as an Interpreter for Deaf & Hear Alberta for the last thirteen years.
 Angela interprets in medical, legal, social services and business settings.
 She believes in a hard-working, professional and fun work environment.
 In her personal life, she enjoys sports, the outdoors and spending time with family and friends.

 Hearing Services Team